microsoft/azure-genai-design-patterns/patterns/07-minimizing-hallucination-in-truth-grounded-scenarios/README.md

 **Example- 2: Concise, Focused Prompts**

-Summarize the significant events in World War 1 including causes of conflit and the countries most impacted by the war
+Summarize the significant events in World War 1 including causes of conflict and the countries most impacted by the war

 #### Performance

-The focused input prompts with clear instrcutions will lead to a summarized and focused answers avoiding high token usage with lower hits to Open AI end point, enhancing customer experience.
+The focused input prompts with clear instructions will lead to a summarized and focused answers avoiding high token usage with lower hits to Open AI end point, enhancing customer experience.

 #### Strengths

-This approach mitigates Hallucination by avoiding  non relevant, inconsistent or contradictory outcomes.
+This approach mitigates Hallucination by avoiding  non-relevant, inconsistent or contradictory outcomes.

 #### Limitations

-Avoid using concise promots for use caes like conent genaration where you want the completions to be generalized and craetive.
+Avoid using concise prompts for use cases like conent generation where you want the completions to be generalized and creative.

 ---
 ### Pattern 2: (Model Parameters Optimization)